Recent Fire Damage Posts

 Sure up Those Smoke Alarms

 All Bartlett, Tenessee, or Cordova, Tennessee, homes should have smoke alarms to alert you of fire danger.
-One or two devices is not enough.
+One or two devices are not enough.
 Your home should have one in every bedroom and an additional alarm per floor.
 There're also other essential elements of smoke alarms you should look for to prevent a home fire from spreading and getting out of hand.

 - Test your smoke alarm once a month.